fsr-de/docs/rules_of_procedure.md

 (4) The resolutions of the Student Representative Group are recorded in the minutes.

+## § 9 Circulation Resolutions

-(5) In urgent cases, the Student Representative Group can decide by way of a circulation voting procedure, whereby the resolution is circulated to all members.
+(1) In urgent cases, the Student Representative Group can decide by way of a circulation resolution procedure if a simple majority is required.
 For this purpose, a member of the Student Representative Group makes a draft resolution.

+(2) Resolutions that require a two-thirds majority cannot be passed by way of a circulation resolution procedure.

-All members of the Student Representative Group can cast one vote for the resolution proposal.
+(3) All members of the Student Representative Group can cast one vote for the resolution proposal.
 The first vote cast is valid.
+The time for voting shall be limited.

+(4) The circulation resolution is accepted as soon as it cannot anymore be rejected.
+The circulation resolution is rejected as soon as it cannot anymore be accepted.
+If the circulation resolution is not accepted at the end of the voting time limit, it is considered rejected.

-The circular resolution is adopted as soon as it receives a two-thirds majority vote from the Student Representative Group members.
-The decision must be recorded in the minutes of the next meeting.
+(5) The decision of the circulation resolution must be recorded in the minutes of the next meeting.

+(6) For circulation resolutions involving budget provided by the Student Body of the University of Potsdam the regulations in § 6a of the Statutes of the Student Body of the University of Potsdam apply in addition.

-## § 8 Minutes of the Meeting
+## § 10 Minutes of the Meeting

 (1) The minutes of each meeting must contain at least the following items:

 1. Date
 2. Members in attendance
 3. Person chairing the meeting
-4. Minute-taker
+4. Person taking the minutes
 5. Description of motions and resolutions, with the exact results of voting

 (2) The minutes of the meeting will be made available to all members of the Student Representative Group immediately after the meeting.

-(3) If within two working days after the date of the meeting, the minute-taker has not received any requests for modification, the minutes shall be deemed accepted.
+(3) Requests for modification must be made within two working days after the date of the meeting to the person taking the minutes and must be communicated to all members of the Student Representative Group.
+If no consensus about necessary changes is reached, the chairpersons decide.
+After the deadline the minutes shall be deemed accepted.

-(4) During the instructional period of the semester accepted minutes will be published by the chairing person after three days of classes at the latest.
-Otherwise, the minutes will be published by the chairing person after seven days at the latest.
+(4) During the instructional period of the semester accepted minutes will be published by the chairpersons after three days of classes at the latest.
+Otherwise, the minutes will be published by the chairpersons after seven days at the latest.

 (5) The minutes of the meetings must be retained for at least 3 years.

-## § 9 Resignation, Successors
+## § 11 Resignation, Successors

 (1) Any member of the student council can resign for good reason.
 The resignation and reason must be presented in writing to the rest of the members.